Posted on January 8, 2013

 Conrad N. Hilton Foundation

-Conrad N. Hilton Foundation - Senior Program Officer, Domestic Programs
+Conrad N. Hilton Foundation - Program Officer, International Programs

 The Conrad N. Hilton Foundation was created in 1944 by international business pioneer Conrad N. Hilton, who founded Hilton Hotels and left his fortune to help the world’s disadvantaged and vulnerable people.
 The Foundation currently conducts strategic initiatives in five priority areas: providing safe water, ending chronic homelessness, preventing substance abuse, caring for vulnerable children, and extending Conrad Hilton’s support for the work of Catholic Sisters.
 Following selection by an independent international jury, the Foundation annually awards the $1.5 million Conrad N. Hilton Humanitarian Prize to a nonprofit organization doing extraordinary work to reduce human suffering.
 From its inception, the Foundation has awarded more than $1 billion in grants, distributing $82 million in the U.S. and around the world in 2011.
 The Foundation’s current assets are approximately $2 billion.
 For more information, please visit www.hiltonfoundation.org.

-- Issues/trend analysis.
-Remains informed of current research, policy, activities, and trends in the issues related to substance abuse and the domestic program priority areas of the Foundation.
+- Issues/Trend Analysis.
+Remains abreast of current research, activities, and trends in the issues related to the priorities of the Foundation.

-- Graduate degree in public health, public policy, social welfare, or a related field.
+- Graduate degree in public health, international development, public policy, early childhood education or a related field.

-- Minimum of 10 years of relevant experience in grantmaking and/or program development/management.
+- Minimum of 5 years of relevant work experience and a practical understanding of grantmaking and/or the nonprofit sector in program development and/or management.

-- A passion for and a commitment to the Foundation's mission and domestic program priority areas.
+- A passion for the Foundation's mission and international program areas, particularly Children Affected by HIV and AIDS.

-- Excellent written/oral communication, presentation and interpersonal skills.
+- Excellent written and oral communication, presentation and interpersonal skills.

 - Strong conceptual and critical thinking abilities.